MicroEJ/docs/ApplicationDeveloperGuide/debug.rst

    MicroEJ Development Tools Overview of the Debugger

+It makes use of Eclipse Java debugger client.
+If you are unfamiliar with Java debugging or Eclipse IDE, see `Debugging the Eclipse IDE for Java Developers`_ to get started.

+.. _Debugging the Eclipse IDE for Java Developers:  https://www.eclipse.org/community/eclipse_newsletter/2017/june/article1.php

 All libraries included in MicroEJ SDK are provided with their source code and resources.
 The way the sources are retrieved depends on the kind of library (Add-On Library or Foundation Library).